valterfi/interview-question2/README.md

 - In this version, storage was developed in memory without using any database
 - I assumed that it is possible to store empty lists
 - The NumberContainer class is the representation for storing lists of numbers
+- By default the application will run on port 5000
 - Automated tests can be run at different phases of the maven
   - Running unit tests:
   ```sh